Summer Programs

 Meals are provided for full day programs and snacks for half day programs.

-Camp activities and instructors:
+Activities and instructors:

-All activities will be taught by Virginia Tech faculty, staff and/or graduate students.
+All activities will be taught by Virginia Tech faculty, staff and/or graduate and undergraduate students.
 Our instructors are selected for their excellent teaching skills and their passion for sharing their expertise with youth.
 Many of these instructors have won awards for their amazing teaching and/or contributions to their fields.

-Camp Counselors:
+Program Counselors:

-Expectations for Campers:
+Expectations for Students:

 Attire & Supplies:

 Classrooms can be chilly or warm, depending on the power of the AC.
-All medications should be in their original packaging and enclosed in a plastic Ziplock bag with the camper’s name on them.
+All medications should be in their original packaging and enclosed in a plastic Ziplock bag with the student's name on them.
 Computers are NOT needed.

 Check-in/Check-out: